 In 1874, the lighting apparatus in the tower consisted of three lamps.
 Two lamps, equipped with twelve-inch reflectors, were used to shine a light up the harbour and out to sea.
 The third lamp, without a reflector, illuminated the channel in front of the tower.
 133 gallons of oil were delivered to the station on May 6th, 1874, and it was noted that 92 gallons had been consumed the previous year.

-The original lighthouse was removed in 1967 and replaced by a small square fog alarm building atop which a light was exhibited from a skeletal tower.
-In 1984 a separate, freestanding fiberglass tower was erected near the end of the spit.
+The original, though greatly modified, lighthouse was removed in 1967 and replaced by a small, square fog alarm building atop which a light was exhibited from a skeletal tower.
+In 1984, a separate, freestanding fibreglass tower was erected near the end of the spit.
 A dwelling for the keeper of the light was also built some distance up the nearby hill, where it would be safe from flooding.
-Merle Thomas, the last keeper of the light was living in the dwelling when the light was destaffed on September 7, 1987.
+Merle Thomas, the last keeper of the light was living in the dwelling when the light was de-staffed on September 7, 1987.

-The fiberglass tower, with its upper portion painted red and lower portion white, stands 11.5 meters tall.
-The light and old fog alarm building are protected by a breakwater of large boulders placed along the sea side of the gravel bar.
+The fibreglass tower, with its upper portion painted red and lower portion white, stands 11.5 meters tall.
+The light and old fog alarm building are protected by a breakwater of large boulders placed along the seaward side of the gravel bar.
 The area provides a good view of offshore islands as well as the wind farm located across the harbour.
 The light and fog alarm were deactivated in 2000, but the light was re-established in 2005.